 Can Cats Eat Grapes?

-According to the MSD Manual, raisins and grapes cause kidney failure in some dogs.
-Grape toxicity has yet to be determined as official evidence for cats due to lack of research.
-However, the alarming toxicity of grapes in dogs is enough anecdotal evidence for pet parents to simply avoid giving grapes or raisins to cats.
+The short answer is: no!
+According to the MSD Manual, raisins and grapes can cause kidney failure in some dogs.
+Technically, grape toxicity in cats has yet to be determined due to lack of research.
+However, the alarming toxicity of grapes in dogs is enough anecdotal evidence for you to simply avoid giving grapes or raisins to cats.

 Signs of Grape Toxicosis in Pets